Dating/Domestic Violence & Sexual Assault Prevention

 Kidpower Skills for Personal Safety Training and Consulting

-Kidpower offers a wide range of in-person programs for parents, professionals, children, teens, adults, and people with difficult life challenges based on the specific needs of their families, schools, organizations, or businesses.
-See our California services or other locations for more information.
+Kidpower offers a wide range of online and – once it is safe to resume – in-person programs for parents, professionals, children, teens, adults, and people with difficult life challenges based on the specific needs of their families, schools, organizations, or businesses.
+Learn more about Online Programs you can take or organize for your group.

-We provide long-distance seminars, consulting, and personal coaching sessions that can be conducted anywhere by video-conferencing, email, or telephone.
-Services also include keynote speakers for conferences, tailored sessions for board and staff retreats, and traveling instructors.
-Please contact us.
+In addition to working with adults interested in Training with Kidpower, we provide long-distance seminars, consulting, and personal coaching sessions that can be conducted anywhere by video-conferencing, email, or telephone.
+Services also include keynote speakers for conferences, tailored sessions for board and staff retreats, and – once in-person service is safe to resume – traveling instructors.

-Our three-day Kidpower Skills for Child Protection Advocates Institute provides an in-depth training in how to use our intervention, advocacy, and personal safety skills to protect and empower children and teens.
+Our Kidpower Online Child Protection Institute provides an in-depth training in how to use our intervention, advocacy, and personal safety skills to protect and empower children and teens.
 Executive Membership includes a Skype coaching meeting on how to use Kidpower resources to meet your specific needs.